ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 | sp       | [this document]  | current  | Requested handling policy for subdomains                               |
 | t        | [this document]  | current  | Test mode for the specified policy                                     |
 | v        | [this document]  | current  | Specification version                                                  |
-Table: "DMARC Tag Registry"
+Table: "DMARC Tags Registry"

-##  DMARC Report Format Registry {#dmarc-report-format-registry}
+##  DMARC Report Formats Registry {#dmarc-report-formats-registry}

-Also, within "Domain-based Message Authentication, Reporting, and Conformance (DMARC) Parameters", a new sub-registry called "DMARC Report Format Registry" exists and should be updated to reference this document.
+Also, within "Domain-based Message Authentication, Reporting, and Conformance (DMARC)", a registry called "DMARC Report Formats" exists and should be updated to reference this document.

 Names of DMARC failure reporting formats are registered with IANA in this registry.
-New entries are assigned only for values that satisfy the definition of Specification Required, per [@RFC8126].
+Entries are assigned only for values that satisfy the definition of Specification Required, per [@RFC8126].
 In addition to a reference to a permanent specification, each registration includes the format name, a